For Exclusive Offers & Latest Info: Enter your email!

 Starting from 2 days at £99

 Building miles and experience is essential for any developing sailor.
-This 2 day Rubicon 3 mile builder in the Caribbean sails the 90 miles from Antigua after the RORC 600 to St Maarten, ready for the St Maarten Regatta.
+This 2 day Rubicon 3 mile builder in the Caribbean sails the 90 miles, connecting our events in Antigua and St Maarten, such as the the RORC Caribbean 600 and the St Maarten Regatta.
 You’ll get first-class sailing and training at a fraction of the usual price.
 Once on the boat, you’ll get expert guidance from the skipper and mate on everything from navigation to sail trim, build plenty of experience and have some fantastic Caribbean sailing.